anasty17/mirror-leech-telegram-bot/README.md

 ### RSS
 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `900` second at least.
 Default is `900` in sec. `Int`
 - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
-If using channel then add channel id.
+If you want message to be sent to the channel then add channel id.
 Add `-100` before channel id. `Int`
   - **RSS NOTE**: `RSS_CHAT_ID` is required, otherwise monitor will not work.
-You must use `USER_STRING_SESSION` OR bot should be added in group and channel and used in group linked to that channel so messages sent by the bot to channel will be forwarded to group without using `USER_STRING_SESSION`.
+You must use `USER_STRING_SESSION` --OR-- bot should be added in both channel and group(linked to channel) so messages sent by the bot to channel will be forwarded to group without using `USER_STRING_SESSION`.
 If `DATABASE_URL` not added you will miss the feeds while bot offline.

 ### MEGA
 - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk). `Int`